Pune Municipal Corporation: Jurisdiction

 The city comes under the Pune district, Maharashtra.
 The Collector is in charge of property records and revenue collection for the Central government.
 Appointed by the State government, the Collector also functions as the election officer and conducts general as well as state elections in the city.
-The Pune City Police is the law enforcement agency in the city and answers to the Ministry of Home Affairs of the Government of Maharashtra.
-It is headed by a Police Commissioner, an Indian Police Service (IPS) officer.
+The Pune City Police is the law enforcement agency in the city and answers to the Ministry of Home Affairs of the Government of Maharashtra.It is headed by a Police Commissioner, an Indian Police Service (IPS) officer.

 In July 2017, eleven villages surrounding the city were merged in PMC bringing an additional area of 80.7 sq. km. and a population of 278,000 under the civic body's jurisdiction.
 PMC now governs a total area of 331.26 sq. km.
 The merged villages include: Uruli Devachi, Phursungi, Bavdhan Budruk, Lohegaon (remaining), Hadapsar (Sadesatra Nali), Mundhwa (Keshavnagar area), Shivane (remaining), Dhayari (remaining), Undri, Ambegaon Khurda and Ambegaon Budruk.
 This merger was preceded by the merger of 23 villages in 1997.

 On 23 December 2020, the state government issued a draft notification for the merger of 23 adjoining villages within PMC limits, namely Mhalunge, Sus, Bavdhan Budruk, Kirkatwadi, Pisoli, Kondhwe-Dhawade, Kopre, Nanded, Khadakwasla, Manjari Budruk, Narhe, Holkarwadi, Autade-Handewadi, Wadachiwadi, Shewalewadi, Nandoshi, Sanasnagar, Mangdewadi, Bhilarewadi, Gujar Nimbalkarwadi, Jambhulwadi, Kolewadi and Wagholi.
 The total area of the PMC would be around 485 sq km, making it the municipal corporation with the largest area in the state.

+In Sept 2024, Uruli Devachi-Phursungi went through a demerger process after many residents raised the demand.

 To serve citizens better, PMC has taken initiative for e-Governance.
 Presently a few big corporations like Persistent Systems are lending help for developing the E-governance system, as a part of their social service initiative.
 A public-private partnership is perceived to bring tremendous changes in the future.

 Administration

 The major responsibility of PMC is to look after the civic and infrastructural needs of the citizens.
-The administration consists of two major branches: the executive branch headed by the Municipal Commissioner and the deliberative branch headed by the Mayor.
+The administration consists of two major branches: the executive branch headed by the Municipal Commissioner and the deliberative branch headed by the Mayor (mr).

 Executive Branch

 The executive branch is headed by the Municipal Commissioner appointed by the State government from the Indian Administrative Service for a term not exceeding three years according to Section 36 of the Maharashtra Municipal Corporation Act, 1949.
 Additional Municipal Commissioner(s) assist the Municipal Commissioner in the administration of the departments deputed to them.
 As of April 2018, there are three Additional Commissioners supervising the general, special and estate administration of the city.
-Each of these categories consist of several departments.
+Each of these categories consists of several departments.
 The Municipal Commissioner also serves on the boards of directors of the two public transport companies, PMPML and MahaMetro.